Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/defensive-security-intro.md

-- Defensive security covers two core goals: **preventing** cyber attacks and **detecting** them when prevention fails, while minimising their impact on systems and the business
+- Defensive security covers two core goals: **preventing** cyber attacks and **detecting** them when prevention fails, while minimising their impact on systems and the business.
-- The Blue Team is the umbrella term for teams working on defensive security
+- The Blue Team is the umbrella term for teams working on defensive security.
-- Key functions within defensive security: SOC, Digital Forensics, Threat Intelligence, Incident Response, and Malware Analysis
+- Key functions within defensive security: SOC, Digital Forensics, Threat Intelligence, Incident Response, and Malware Analysis.

 ## 🧠 In My Own Words